 Penelope Rose Winsman (Penny), arrived Oct 31, 2019, at 31 weeks, weighing 2lbs 15.9oz after a vehicle failed to yield causing an auto collision.
 Penny and Mom were rushed to the hospital where an urgent emergency C-section was performed to save Penny’s life.
-Penny battled prematurity and an irreversible severe Traumatic Brain Injury, sparing her brainstem and cerebellum.
-Medical Professionals said, “Only time would tell until Penny passed.”
+Penny battled prematurity and an irreversible severe traumatic brain injury, sparing her brainstem and cerebellum.
+Medical professionals said, “Only time would tell until Penny passed.”
 She was given a life expectancy of six months or less.
 We were placed on Palliative Care and began quality of life and comfort measures but never giving up.
 Penny’s medical conditions were complex and unpredictable.
-Throughout Penny’s journey she experienced many events and conditions relating to the neurological impairment and others relating to prematurity.
+Throughout Penny’s NICU journey, she experienced many events and conditions relating to the neurological impairment and others relating to prematurity.
 Eventually, she grew out of some conditions and others were lifelong.
-Just to name a few: (Sleep Apnea, Central Apnea, Respiratory distress/ Respiratory failure, Neuro-irritability, Microcephaly, eating difficulties/G-Tube dependent, Spasms, Spasticity.)
+Just to name a few: (Sleep Apnea, Central Apnea, Respiratory distress/ Respiratory failure, Neuro-irritability, Microcephaly, eating difficulties/G-Tube dependent, Spasms, Spasticity.

 Penny kept fighting!
-She kept amazing us with her strong will to live!
+She kept amazing us with her strong will to live.
 Showing everyone what she was capable of.
 We loved her single every day and always told her how proud we were.
-She overcame prematurity after 3 months in the NICU and was finally able to experience life at home with Mom and Dad on Hospice.
-We cherished every moment and created a beautiful life full of love and happy experiences for Penny.
-We danced, listened to music, made a healing garden for Penny, celebrated monthly birthdays, played shows on Penny’s Porch, Photoshoots, starred into each other’s eyes, talked and hugged day and night.
+Penny was finally able to graduate the NICU and was able to experience life at home with Mom and Dad on Hospice.
+We were able to create a beautiful life full of love and happy experiences for Penny.
+We danced, listened to music, made a healing garden for Penny, celebrated monthly birthdays, played shows on Penny’s Porch, photoshoots, starred into each other’s eyes, talked and hugged day and night.

 Throughout Penny’s journey, she faced many challenges, but was also very accomplished.
-She did a lot more than what was expected from her MRI and CT and EEG Results.
-She knew who Momma and Dada were!
-She could hear us and she could see us.
+She did a lot more than what was expected from her MRI and CT and EEG results.
+She knew who Mama and Dada were!
+She could hear and see us.
 She loved to hit her toy fish and every time we said, “You did it Penny!”
 The BEST day ever was when she learned how to SMILE!
 It was so beautiful.
 Penny loved affection and responded to encouragement.
 She often told us in baby talk and through the expression of her pretty eyes.
 For a short amount of time, Penny was able to visit with her family in person.
 Until the pandemic arrived.
 COVID made it impossible for us and Penny to be around others.
 Penny had no indoor visitations, except for Hospice and window visits from her loved ones, due to her compromised immune system.
 Even through the pandemic, we still found ways to celebrate Penny’s life, as a family.

 Our sweet Penny gifted us with a shining light of love and hope, that we will continue to carry that light through the work of Penny’s Pals.